d-a-v-i-dwu/HAR-Assignment/README.md

 ENGSCI712 Human Activity Recognition Assignment

 Developing a simple machine learning algorithm for human activity recognition to classify self-recorded instances of running and walking.
+Can be examined in reports\Engsci_712_A1.html

 Submitted for class EngSci 712.